 - Heat the oil in an ovenproof skillet or casserole pan over a medium heat.
 Brown the mince and the chorizo until the mince is a deep golden brown and the chorizo has rendered its fat. *See notes

 - Add the onion, garlic and the Italian seasoning to the mince and the chorizo.
 Let the onions and garlic soften in the fats of the meat.
 Once the onions and garlic are soft and fragrant pour in the stock (or water) and the passata (or crushed tomatoes).
 Bring the sauce for a gentle simmer.
 Taste and adjust the seasoning.

 - While the pasta is cooking, mix the mascarpone with the egg and cheeses.
-30 grams each of parmesan and mozzarella.
-Season with salt and pepper.
-Once the noodles are cooked, dollop the mascarpone mixture onto the pasta and cover with the remaining mozzarella and place under the grill for about 10 minutes, until the cheese is golden and bubbling.
-Sprinkle with the basil leaves.
+Once the noodles are cooked, dollop the mascarpone mixture onto the pasta and cover it with the remaining mozzarella, and place in the preheated oven for 15 minutes, or until the cheese is golden and bubbling.
+Sprinkle with the basil leaves and extra parmesan.

 - Note 1- If you are concerned about the fat and calories, you can drain the fat from the chorizo and mince, but for maximum flavour you can leave them in, as the lasagna doesn’t have much else in the way of fats being added.